Skip to content

 Ralph worked great for about two weeks.
 Then I started running it overnight, waking up to finished work, and feeling very clever.

 The agent spirals on the same bug for hours, confident it's making progress.
 It tries the same fix seventeen times with minor variations, each time expecting different results.
-It's not insanity -- it's optimism without memory.
+Optimism without memory.

 The gatekeeper

 Gas Town gave me parallelization.
-But the quality problem -- the "Ralph" factor -- remained.
+The quality problem (the "Ralph" factor) remained.

 So I built a gatekeeper.

 The gatekeeper validates every push: type checks, linting, complexity analysis, builds.
 The gatekeeper doesn't care about feelings or deadlines.
-It's successive refinement -- fail, fix, repeat -- until the code is clean or you give up.
+Successive refinement (fail, fix, repeat) until the code is clean or you give up.

 The factory floor